FrankCaglianone/FrankCaglianone/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Francesco 👋

 ## 👨‍💻 About Me
-- 🎓 I'm currently studying [Your Major] at [Your University]
-- 🔭 I’m currently working on [Your Project]
-- 🌱 I’m currently learning [What You're Learning]
-- 👯 I’m looking to collaborate on [Type of Projects]
-- 🤔 I’m looking for help with [What You Need Help With]
-- 💬 Ask me about [Topics You're Knowledgeable About]
-- 📫 How to reach me: [Your Contact Information]
-- ⚡ Fun fact: [Interesting Fact About You]
+- 🎓 Bachelor in Computer Science at [USI](https://www.usi.ch/it) (Università della Svizzera italiana) in Lugano, Switzerland 🇨🇭
+- 🎓 Exchange Student in GBI (Global Business Informatics) at [ITU](https://itu.dk/) (IT-Universitetet) in Copenhagen, Denmark 🇩🇰
+- 🤔 Interested in Software Development, FinTech, Finance and Data Science.

 <!--